-Goldie Horrall has spent the last 10+ years working for Hill Country CASA.
-She was hired in July 2005 to do data entry and quickly realized that she had a calling to advocate for abused and neglected children, as well as supporting volunteers who work as Guardian Ad Litem’s for abused and neglected children in the Hill Country.
-Goldie has worked for Hill Country CASA as a Case Supervisor, Volunteer Coordinator, and is now currently the Program Director.
-Prior to working for Hill Country CASA, Goldie worked in a number of medical administration type positions.
+Goldie Horrall has spent the last 12+ years working for Hill Country CASA.
+She was hired in July 2005 to do data entry and quickly realized that she had a calling to advocate for abused and neglected children, as well as supporting volunteers who work as guardians ad litem for abused and neglected children in the Hill Country.
+Horrall has worked for Hill Country CASA as a Case Supervisor, Volunteer Coordinator, and is now currently the Program Director.
+Prior to working for Hill Country CASA, Horrall worked in a number of medical administration type positions.

-Horrall was born in Denver, Co.
+Horrall was born in Aurora, Co.
 Her family moved to Hunt, Texas in 1984, where she was raised, and her parents continue to live today.
-She currently resides in Ingram, Texas with her 17 year old son.
-Watching her son play football, basketball, and baseball are her favorite activities outside of work.
-After surviving Acute Myeloid Leukemia in 2016, Goldie is anxious to return to her hobbies of yoga, skiing, and volleyball, as well as many other activities.
+She currently resides in Ingram, Texas with her husband (James) and step-children (Courtney and Brezlen).
+Horrall has also raised her biological son (Tracy), who is now an adult.
+After surviving Acute Myeloid Leukemia in 2016, Horrall is returning to her hobbies of spending time with her family and friends, various sports and exercise, and family ski vacations in Colorado.
 She can be reached at email@example.com.

 Amy Harding is dedicated to providing passionate advocates for abused and neglected children in the Hill Country.
 She is committed to providing quality training and support for community volunteers who serve as court-appointed Guardian Ad Litem.
 She joined Hill Country CASA in 2008 as a Case Supervisor for Kerr, Kendall and Gillespie Counties.
 Amy Harding is currently the case supervisor for Gillespie County and the Volunteer Coordinator for Hill Country CASA.